meshpro/optimesh/README.md

 #### ODT smoothing
 ![odt](https://nschloe.github.io/optimesh/odt.png)

-Optimal Delaunay Triangulation (ODT) treated as a minimzation problem.
+Optimal Delaunay Triangulation (ODT) treated as a minimization problem.
 Assumes a uniform mesh (for now), so it does _not_ preserve the original mesh density.

 ```